screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 variables may be needed depending on its algorithms.
 All variables are initialized to default values when the CR is created.

+CR = {Connection Record} record
-CR= {ConnectionRecord}record Aassoc:AR; {association record defined in Section 6.3}
+  Aassoc:AR; {association record defined in Section 6.3}
-AmaxPktSize, {max packet size for this association, set from global state when the CR is created.}
+  AmaxPktSize, {max packet size for this
+     association, set from global state when the CR is created.}

-AAtexp, {parameter set from global state to be used to compute the initial value of the packet Plifetime field, placed in the packet
-PAtexp fields, and used to derive the value for Stimer.
-A given implementation chooses AAtexp to create an appropriate Δt. Δt isthesum.Δt=R+MPL+A,where
+  AΔtexp, {parameter set from global state to be used to compute the initial value of the packet Plifetime field, placed in the packet PAtexp fields, and used to derive the value for Stimer.
+A given implementation chooses AAtexp to create an appropriate Δt. Δt is the sum. Δt=R+MPL+A, where
-R= time sender normally expects to keep retransmiting (this time would usually be n average-round trip times).
+    R = time sender normally expects to keep retransmiting (this time would usually be n average-round trip times).
     MPL = an estimate of worst case acceptable network-travel-time.
 It should be a value assuming queuing and processing in the longest expected chain of intermediate store and forward nodes.
     A = Maximum expected time until the receiver will Ack an SN.
 The value is a function of receiver's implementation or some reasonable worst case estimate such as a few seconds.
 A standard upper bound on A will be established.}

-Aretrytime:integer; {time between retransmissions when "Acks" are not received; a number related to average round trip time set from global state.}
+    Aretrytime: integer; {time between retransmissions when "Acks" are not received; a number related to average round trip time set from global state.}
-Aidt:DateTime; {The dateTime of the last initialization of the environment for this association.}
+    Aidt: DateTime; {The dateTime of the last initialization of the environment for this association.}

 {Send variables set to default values when the CR is initialized}

+Stimer,
-Stimer, {Purpose: Stimer serves two functions, assurance and smooth data flow.
+  {Purpose: Stimer serves two functions, assurance and smooth data flow.
 The assurance function of the Stimer is also twofold: (1) to assure that the CR is maintained until all Acks will be received if they are ever going to arrive (graceful close, only a remote end crash or network partition would prevent their timely arrival), (2) to assure that no SN is reused with new data until all packets containing it have died.
   The smooth data flow function guarantees that the sender's CR is active longer than the peer's CR so that acceptable SNs are generated.
   No harm results if Stimer is allowed to run beyond its expiration time.
 Its purpose could be compromised if it is allowed to expire early.
-When Stimer expires and Sou^Sowle an error condition exists (see below).
+  When Stimer expires and Sou=/Sowle an error condition exists (see below).
   Default:  = 0.
-When changed: Stimer is set when a new sequence number (SN) is sent in Data (see procedure sendData) or Rendezvous packets (see procedure sendRendezvous), or a reliable-Ack packet is sent requiring a Data packet as an "Ack" (see procedure sendAck).
+  When changed: Stimer is set when a new sequence number (SN) is sent
+                in Data (see procedure sendData) or Rendezvous packets (see procedure sendRendezvous), or a reliable-Ack
+                packet is sent requiring a Data packet as an "Ack" (see procedure sendAck).
 It is set to the dateTime it is to expire.
-The Stimer interval is 3*2**AAtexp.
+The Stimer interval is 3*2**AΔtexp.
 Stimer is reset to 0 when it expires (see procedure StimerExpired).}

+StimeStamp: DateTime;
-StimeStamp:DateTime; {Purpose: StimeStamp is the dateTime of receipt of a Data or Rendezvous packet requiring an Ack packet.
+  {Purpose: StimeStamp is the dateTime of receipt of a Data or Rendezvous packet requiring an Ack packet.
 This is a model dependent variable required here because an Ack is not necessarily generated immediately when Data or Rendezvous packets are tested for acceptance.
 The EIM must schedule a DtAck call to cause Delta-t to update the receive window (Riwre-Riwle) and generate the Ack.
 If no delay were assumed between the return from a DtPktRcvd call and the issuing of the DtAck, this variable would not be needed.
 The requirement that must be met for correct Delta-t operation is that there must be no gap between the timing of the lifetimes of the latest SN and its Ack.
-The condition to be met is that the combined lifetime of the latest SN received in a Data or Rendezvous packet and its Ack must not exceed 2*2**PAtexp (2Δt) (see Appendix A).
+The condition to be met is that the combined lifetime of the latest SN received in a Data or Rendezvous packet and its Ack must not exceed 2*2**PΔtexp (2Δt) (see Appendix A).
 Exactly where a given implementation chooses to end the timing of the lifetime of a received SN and begin the lifetime timing of its Ack is an implementation choice.
 In this model StimeStamp is used to compute the interval between acceptance testing of the most recently arrived SN and its Ack.
 The Rtimer (see receive state below) is to be refreshed at the point the lifetime timing of each incoming SN stops.
 Default:       = 0.
 When changed: StimeStamp is set to the current dateTime during the procedures processData or processRendezvous and reset when an Ack packet is sent (see procedure sendAck)}
 {Now we define a send SN space, a series of SNs that correspond in SN space to the pointers in the ISR logical send queue (see Appendix B).}